frankalcantara/frankalcantara.github.io/_posts/2024-06-27-programação-dinâmica.md

 - **Initial Call**: We start the whole process with a single call to `fibonacci_memo(n, memo)`.
 - **Recursive Expansion**: For every new $n$ value we encounter, the function branches out into calls for `fibonacci_memo(n-1, memo)` and `fibonacci_memo(n-2, memo)`.
-- **Memoization Storage**: Each calculated value is stored, so any future calls with the same $n$ don't create new branches.
+- **Memoization Storage**: Each calculated value is stored, hence any future calls with the same $n$ don't create new branches.
 - **Counting Unique Calls**: Because of memoization, we only need to calculate each Fibonacci number once.
 This means the total number of recursive calls is roughly equal to the number of unique Fibonacci numbers up to $n$.

 In conclusion, while a naive Fibonacci implementation would have an exponential number of calls, memoization brings this down significantly.
 We still have roughly $2n$ calls to calculate Fibonacci numbers from $0$ to $n$, this time a linear growth, but the key is that each unique number is only calculated once, making the process efficient.